Opatija: Landmarks

 The 14th-century Benedictine abbey, Opatija Sv.
-Jakova ("Abbey of Saint Jacob"), from which the town derives its name (opatija means "abbey" in Croatian) is located in Park Svetog Jakova or Saint Jacob's Park.
+Jakova ("Abbey of Saint Jacob"), from which the town derives its name (opatija means "abbey" in Croatian, likewise for abbazia in Italian) is located in Park Svetog Jakova or Saint Jacob's Park.
 Saint Jacob's church, built in 1506 and enlarged in 1937, now stands on the same spot.
 The neo-Romanesque Church of the Annunciation with its pronounced green cupola, was designed in 1906 by architect Karl Seidl.